spring1843/go-dsa/graph/README.md

     (A)	       (B)	 (C)  	      (D)
 ```

-Graph theory a branch of mathematics is dedicated to studying graphs.
+Graph theory, a branch of mathematics, is dedicated to studying graphs.
 Here are some essential graph concepts to remember:

 * **Directed Acyclic Graph - DAG**: A directed graph with no cycles
 * **Connected Graph**: There is a path between any two vertices